Fjavio/CC_Flavio_project/README.md

 - **Teachers**: manage courses, enter exam results, and validate them through electronic signatures (PIN verification).
 - **Administration**: manage academic data, update students and teachers, and assign courses to teachers each academic year.

+Specifically the system covers five main areas of study: singing, instruments, composition, ensemble music, and music education.
+Some categories, such as singing (lyrical and jazz) and instruments (piano, violin, guitar, etc.), offer different specializations.

 In this implementation, we focus on **a subset of the main functionalities**, which may be part of a larger real case, including:
 - Management of courses, teachers, and students through DAO and Entity classes.
 - Teacher operations for opening and closing exam reports.